How to Find Your Student Loan Account Number

 Students can use their student loan account number to look up their payments and see how much of their balance is left.
 This number is also used to verify a student’s identity when they are using services offered by the loan provider, such as mobile banking or trying to obtain previous statements.

-Some financial institutions and banks may ask you for your student loan account number before allowing you to borrow money or approve a new credit card.
+Some financial institutions and banks may ask you for your student loan account number before allowing you to borrow money or open a new credit card.
 You’ll also need to know this number if you are considering refinancing those loans.

 In addition, your student loan account number is used for tax purposes in order to verify that the student loan on a tax return is yours.